Literature: Galactic Crucibles

 - Above Good and Evil - A commonly enforced theme to encourage users to be more original.
 An example is the Big Bad Ensemble of the greater arcs who tend to fall under Well-Intentioned Extremist or follow a different kind of moral compass.

 - Abnormal Ammo - Expect to see things such as acid spit or shuriken being fired from a gun.

 - Action Girl - An increasingly common trope as more characters get added.
 While good at enforcing a positive view of females in situations like the battlefield or black ops, it also tries it's best to avoid negative ultra-feminist stereotypes. damsels in distress still crop up from time to time.

 - Alien Blood - Played with.
 Some aliens have normal, red blood.
 Others have yellow, green or blue blood.
 Off-colour blood is, as usual, a sign that a member of species with a defined blood colour is probably more than meets the eye.

 - Alien Sky - Given the setting, this is to be expected.
 Usually, the first thing that is described when a character lands on another planet is the sky.

-- All Planets Are Earth-Like - Heavily subverted.
+- All Planets Are Earth-Like - Subverted.
 Almost every single habitable planet is vastly different from Earth.

 - Ashadra is an odd example, having an environment similar to Earth due to terraforming by Ancient Astronauts to make it hospitable to human subjects.